From Appalachian State University Policy Manual

 4.8.4 Like any other use of University facilities governed by this Policy, the distribution of printed materials, including printed material distributed pursuant to Section 4.8.5, is subject to the provisions of Section 4.3.

 4.8.5 Distribution of printed material, other than material distributed pursuant to sections 4.8.2 and 4.8.3, above, is subject to the procedures set out below.
 Approval to distribute printed materials on campus pursuant to these procedures shall be given for a specific period of time at specific location(s) and such written approval shall specify the means by which the information will be distributed.
-Any written materials distributed by a group or organization must include the name of the group or organization on the materials.
+Any group or organization that distributes written materials pursuant to this section is encouraged to include the name of the group or organization on the materials.

 4.8.6 Businesses and other commercial enterprises wishing to distribute literature on campus should contact the Office of Business Affairs.